Migrants 'knock at front door' for asylum after Trump crackdown

 But their chances of asylum may be diminishing.

-On June 11, U.S. Attorney General Jeff Sessions overturned a grant of asylum to a Salvadoran domestic abuse victim, potentially excluding immigrants seeking refuge from sexual, gang and other forms of violence in their homelands.
+On Jun 11, US Attorney General Jeff Sessions overturned a grant of asylum to a Salvadoran domestic abuse victim, potentially excluding immigrants seeking refuge from sexual, gang and other forms of violence in their homelands.

 Those threats were the basis of a "credible fear" argument that could prevent them from being returned.